 Georgetown Protective Order Hearing Lawyer

 If you face proceedings for a protective order in Williamson County or Bell County, Georgetown domestic violence attorneys Michael J. Price can represent you—both in the hearing and against any connected domestic violence charges.

 During a domestic violence matter, those closest to you may turn against you.
 Our lawyers will be on your side and will fight to expose false allegations and exaggerated claims.
-Call Law Office of Michael J. Price, P.C. today at (512) 354-1880.
+Call Price & Twine, PLLC today at (512) 354-1880.

 Michael J. Price is based in Georgetown and represents clients in Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton, Harker Heights and throughout Williamson and Bell Counties.

 Chapter 71 of the Texas Family Code lays out definitions for protective order hearing terms: